L ooking for email pop up examples to borrow some inspiration from? You're in the right place!

 Ready?
 Let’s take a look…

 When it comes to email pop ups, design is everything.
-So we’ve gathered a few website pop up examples to inspire you.
+So we’ve gathered a few of the best email pop ups to inspire you.

 1. Simple Pop Up + Lead Magnet

-In this email pop up example, blogger and entrepreneur Lilach Bullock uses a pop up in a welcome mat format when visitors first arrive on her site.
+In this email subscription pop up for blogger and entrepreneur Lilach Bullock uses a pop up in a welcome mat format when visitors first arrive on her site.
 It’s a simple and clear pop up that uses her brand’s colors and styles.

 She also offers visitors a lead magnet in exchange for their email in her email subscription pop up, which makes people more likely to subscribe.
 She clearly explains the value the toolkit will deliver, further enticing visitors to subscribe.